gethinode/hinode/content/en/blog/code-highlighting.md

 ---
 author: "Mark Dumay"
-title: "Test"
+title: "Code Highlighting"
 date: 2022-04-16
-description: "Code Highlighting Test"
+description: "Examples on how to enable code highlighting"
 tags: ["code"]
 thumbnail: img/notepad.jpg
 credits: Photo by <a href="https://unsplash.com/@frederickjmedina">Frederick Medina</a> on <a href="https://unsplash.com/photos/PdfRE-xB--s">Unsplash</a>